nadasami1/SQL-project/README.md

 Products were grouped by category and analyzed for their respective prices.

+##How to Run:
-##How to Run:Clone the repository and import the provided SQL scripts into your SQL Server environment.
+Clone the repository and import the provided SQL scripts into your SQL Server environment.
 Set up the dataset in SSMS using the steps mentioned above.
 Run the provided queries to explore the bike store data.

+##Conclusion:
-##Conclusion:This project helps understand the operations of a bike store by analyzing its sales, customers, products, and inventory using SQL.
+This project helps understand the operations of a bike store by analyzing its sales, customers, products, and inventory using SQL.